Editing the Test Settings

 - Make the Link Available: Select Yes to make the test visible to students.
 Note: If the test availability is set to No, students will not be able to access the test, even if the test availability dates are specified.

 - Add a New Announcement: Select Yes to automatically generate a message that the test has been posted.
 (If you want a more detailed message, it is recommended to create your own announcement.)

 - Multiple Attempts: Check the box to allow for multiple attempts, and select either to Allow Unlimited Attempts or select Number of Attempts and enter the number of attempts allowed.
 Leave this option unchecked for a single attempt.

 - Score Attempts Using: If you have selected the option to allow multiple attempts, this dropdown menu will allow you to select how to grade multiple attempts (Last graded attempt, Highest grade, Lowest grade, First graded attempt, Average of graded attempts).

 - Force Completion: Enabling this option will prevent students from reentering the test if they exit the test without submitting.
 If students encounter technical problems, then they would not be able to reenter the exam.
 This option is NOT RECOMMENDED.
 To ensure students complete the test within the test time limit, please enable the timer and turn Auto Submit on.

-- Set Timer: Check the box to enable a time limit for the test, and enter the duration in minutes: The maximum duration is 300 minutes (five hours).
+- Set Timer: Check the box to enable a time limit for the test, and enter the duration in minutes: The maximum duration is 420 minutes (seven hours).

 - Auto-Submit: Select On to enable Auto Submit, in which the test will automatically submit after the timer ends.
 The timer will run continuously, regardless of whether or not the student is in the test at that moment.
 If you select Off, students can continue past the time limit, but the time is noted in the grade center.